 Seek medical attention right away if any of these SEVERE side effects occur:

 Diarrhea; dizziness; drowsiness; headache; indigestion; nausea; tiredness; trouble sleeping; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); dark-colored urine; difficulty breathing; fast or irregular heartbeat; feeling cold, especially in the arms or legs; light-colored bowel movements; loss of appetite for several days; muscle pain; severe dizziness or lightheadedness; severe or prolonged nausea or vomiting; severe tiredness; stomach pain (with or without nausea or vomiting); weakness; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of entecavir:

-Store entecavir at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 to 30 degrees C) is permitted.
+Store entecavir in the original carton at room temperature between 59 and 86 degrees F (15 to 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep entecavir out of the reach of children and away from pets.